Matthew E. Yarbrough: Personal

 Yarbrough is a graduate of Southern Methodist University School of Law, where he was an editor of the SMU Law Review and Mock Trial Champion, and of Texas Christian University.
-He has been named a Texas Super Lawyer every year since 2003, has received the Department of Justice Outstanding Prosecutor Award, the FBI's Outstanding Prosecutor Award, as well as the North Texas Computer Forensics Laboratory Award for Outstanding Efforts in the creation of its forensics lab.
-His father, Fletcher Yarbrough (1934 - 2014), was a prominent attorney in Dallas and the former managing partner of Carrington, Coleman, Sloman & Blumenthal.
-A brother, John, is a screenwriter in New York City.
-He lives in Dallas with his wife, Jennifer, and their three children, Madeleine, Jack, and Blake.
+He has received the Department of Justice Outstanding Prosecutor Award, the FBI's Outstanding Prosecutor Award, as well as the North Texas Computer Forensics Laboratory Award for Outstanding Efforts in the creation of its forensics lab.